faraazmalak/mage-customer-uuid/README.md

 10. Extension logs all the UUID transactions to a log file.

 ## Magento Compatability
-This extension has been developed and tested on Magento 2, with no other third-party extensions installed.
+This extension has been developed and tested on ``Magento 2 version 2.4.6-p2``, with no other third-party extensions installed.

+## Setting-up Testing Environment
+This [docker-compose.yml](https://raw.githubusercontent.com/faraazmalak/magento_docker/main/docker-compose.yml) can be used to quickly spin-up a local testing environment, with Magento 2.4.6-p2, mariadb and elastic search installed.
+Once the ``docker-compose.yml`` file is downloaded,  ``docker-compose up -d`` can be used to download the docker images and setup the containers and volumes.

 ## Recommended Steps Before Extension Installation